More photos here

 It having been a long 16 months since my last guided art-history trip, and Italy being practically unvisitable still, I thought I'd try a trip in my own country.
 My current enthusiasms for archaeology and the medieval suggested that a Travel Editions trip called Medieval Suffolk might be a treat, especially with the further encouragement of David and Jenny, old friends from the aforementioned trips abroad, living nearby and offering to show me more of Suffolk if I stayed on a couple days more.

 I'm not used to being at holiday destinations in just over two hours, door to destination, so getting to the 11.30 train from Liverpool Street and arriving at 12.40 in Ipswich was barely travel-stressful at all.
-Nearly four weeks after England's return to post-covid normality masks are still required on the tube in London, although it's not now illegal not to you may be refused travel.
+Nearly four weeks after England's return to post-Covid normality masks are still required on the tube in London.
+It's not now illegal not to wear one, but you may be refused travel, we are told.
 In practice the majority of people on the tube are still wearing them.
 Those not complying are the same individuals as before - young males mostly, with blackness and Eastern Europeaness very common.
 On the train the instruction to wear was low-key and just via the announcements.
 As I was the only person in my carriage I cast mine off.
 I also drank coffee and ate a flapjack, as the fruit cake has been cancelled - a tragedy of which regular readers will already be aware.

 A good night's sleep, with the window open even.
 The breakfast featured a good selection of cereals in boxes but only limited pastries, but the pain au raisin was fresh.
 A buffet of the full English was available.
 I had trouble connecting to the WiFi on my tablet, addressed by a very helpful woman on reception, but persisting.
 Then poking around desperately in the connection's advanced settings I found something called MAC address type which was set to Randomised but could be changed to Tablet.
 I did so, and bingo!